-In March 2020, the World Health Organization categorized the novel Coronavirus ("COVID-19") as a pandemic, and the President of the United States declared the COVID-19 outbreak a national emergency.
-The spread of the outbreak has caused significant disruptions in the U.S. and global economies, and economists expect the impact will be significant during the remainder of 2020 and beyond.
+In March 2020, the World Health Organization categorized the novel Coronavirus ("COVID-19") as a pandemic.
+The spread of the outbreak caused significant disruptions in certain sectors of the U.S. and global economies during 2020, and many economists expect the impact will be significant during the remainder of calendar 2021.
 The Company is subject to risks and uncertainties as a result of the COVID-19 pandemic.
 The Company continues to evaluate the global risks and the slowdown in business activity related to COVID-19, including the potential impacts on its employees, customers, suppliers and financial results.
 The effects of COVID-19 required temporary closures of certain of ModusLink's facilities for short periods of time during the fiscal year ended July 31, 2020.
-Additionally, although IWCO operated and continues to operate as an essential business, it had reduced operating levels and labor shifts due to lower sales volume during the prior fiscal year.
+Additionally, although IWCO operated and continues to operate as an essential business, it has reduced operating levels and labor shifts due to lower sales volume during the current and prior fiscal year.
 As of the filing of this quarterly report on Form 10-Q, all of the Company's facilities were open and able to operate at normal capacities.

 To help mitigate the financial impact of the COVID-19 pandemic, the Company initiated cost reduction actions, including waiver of board fees, hiring freezes, staffing and force reductions, Company-wide salary reductions, bonus payment deferrals and temporary 401(k) match suspension.
-The temporary waiver of board fees and Company-wide salary reduction actions taken in the prior fiscal year were fully restored prior to the beginning of the current fiscal year.
-The Company continues its focus on cash management and liquidity, which includes reduction of discretionary spending, aggressive working capital management, strict approvals for capital expenditures and other actions.
+The temporary waiver of board fees and Company-wide salary reduction actions taken in the prior fiscal year were fully restored prior to the beginning of the current fiscal year, and the majority of salary reductions were repaid prior to the quarter ended January 31, 2021.
+The Company continues to focus on cash management and liquidity, which includes reduction of discretionary spending, aggressive working capital management, strict approvals for capital expenditures and other actions.
 The Company will evaluate further actions if circumstances warrant.

-Currently, the Company anticipates that the impact of the deterioration of the U.S and global economies will most likely continue and may have an adverse impact on the Company's business.
-However, as the situation surrounding COVID-19 remains fluid, it is difficult to predict the duration of the pandemic and the impact on the Company's business, operations, financial condition and cash flows.
-The severity of the impact on the Company's business for the remainder of calendar 2020 and beyond will depend on a number of factors, including, but not limited to, the duration and severity of the pandemic, the extent and severity of the impact on the Company's customers and suppliers, the continued disruption to the demand for our businesses' products and services, and the impact of the global business and economic environment on liquidity and the availability of capital, all of which are uncertain and cannot be predicted.
+As the situation surrounding COVID-19 remains fluid, it is difficult to predict the duration of the pandemic and the impact on the Company's business, operations, financial condition and cash flows.
+The severity of the impact on the Company's business for the remainder of calendar 2021 and beyond will depend on a number of factors, including, but not limited to, the duration and severity of the pandemic, the extent and severity of the impact on the Company's customers and suppliers, the continued disruption to demand for our businesses' products and services, and the impact of the global business and economic environment on liquidity and the availability of capital, all of which are uncertain and cannot be predicted.
 The Company's future results of operations and liquidity could also be adversely impacted by delays in payments of outstanding receivables beyond normal payment terms, supply chain disruptions and uncertain demand, and the effect of any initiatives or programs that the Company may undertake to address financial and operational challenges faced by its customers.
 There is also no certainty that federal, state or local regulations regarding safety measures to address the spread of COVID-19 will not adversely impact the Company's operations.